SaltyGraham/Azutoru/README.md

 * DustDevilRush
   * Just like AirSpout and WaterSpout, this new spout gets its own "rush" combo, allowing people to increase the spout speed temporarily.
 * DustStepping
-  * Demonstrated by Lek in the Kyoshi novels, DustStepping (combo) will allow earthbenders to climb stairs of dust
+  * Demonstrated by Lek in the Kyoshi novels, DustStepping (combo) allows earthbenders to climb stairs of dust
 * Sandstorm
   * Similar to Hiro3's Mist or Vahagn's DustCloud, Sandstorm (combo) will allow sandbenders to become invisible.
 There will be more functions later on.
 ### Fire